igorwaw/web-advent/content/2015/07-gates/index.md

         raise ValueError
 ```

-Nothing wrong in using it this way, it's slightly shorter and more readable then a long chain of if/else instructions.
+Nothing wrong in using it this way, it's slightly shorter and more readable than a long chain of if/else instructions.
-But that's only about 1% of what it can do, I've yet to learn all the posibilities.
+But that's only about 1% of what it can do, I've yet to learn all the possibilities.
 So far I know how to:

 * match strings (obviously),
 * assign variables while checking,
 * check type of the matched argument,
 * if the argument is a tuple, check how many elements it contains.

-All of that while being more readable then the code written without this feature.
+All of that while being more readable than the code written without this feature.
 In fact, probably
 more readable than my attempt to explain it.
 Here's the relevant part of the code:

 ```python